kevgo/text-runner/README.md

 ## Related Work

 There are many other good testing tools out there.
-They can either be combined with TextRunner or could be viable alternatives to it, depending on your use case:
+They can be combined with TextRunner or could be viable alternatives to it, depending on your use case:

 * [Cucumber](https://cucumber.io):